adri326/pony-diamond-square/README.md

 }
 ```

+Or add it with `stable add github adri326/pony-diamond-square`

-Include this library in your code:
+Then include it in your code:

 ```pony
 use "diamond-square"